 SCECA Executive Board

-Jim holds a PhD Degree in Elementary Education and is a Professor of Education at Columbia College.
-He is also the Student Advisor of the Columbia College SCECA Student Group.
+Jim holds a PhD in Educational Research and Policies and is Professor of Education at Columbia College.
+He is the Elementary Education Program Chair and directs graduate programs in Divergent Learning and Higher Education Administration at the college.

-"My goal is to ensure that each school-aged child has a quality early childhood program that meets his/her individual needs and that also works to educate the family on important issues in early childhood education."
+"My goal is to ensure that every infant and toddler and each school-aged child has a high-quality early childhood program that meets his/her individual needs.
+Engaging the family in the education of young children is also an important part of our roles as early childhood specialists."

 Katie holds a BS degree in Interdisciplinary Studies with concentrations in Early Childhood Education and Psychology.
 She is currently working on a Master’s degree in Early Childhood Education and Early Childhood Special Education.
-Presently, she is the Program Coordinator for Newberry County First Steps.
+Presently, she is a kindergarten assistant at Pine Tree Hill Elementary School in Camden.

 “Education is a process that involves many different elements working together for one common goal.
 My hope is that every child will become confident, effective, imaginative, and life-long learners.
 I have a passion for supporting the success of children and their families, as well as a true desire to advocate for those who do not have a voice. “